developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/download/index.md

 3. Download and install the package using the standard procedure.

 ### Remote Management
-Enterprise Keyboard can be managed programmatically through [EMDK for Android](../../../../emdk-for-android) development tools or remotely using [StageNow](../../../../) and the [UI Manager](/mx/uimgr/) service (requires MX 6.3 or higher) or a company's own enterprise mobile management (EMM) system (if supported by that system).
+Enterprise Keyboard can be managed remotely using [StageNow](../../../../) and the [UI Manager](/mx/uimgr/) service (requires MX 6.3 or higher) or a company's own enterprise mobile management (EMM) system (if supported by that system).

 See the [Enterprise Keyboard Manager guide](../../../../mx/enterprisekeyboardmgr) for details.